Patater/manual-git/manuscript/toolchains.md

 as devkitARM.

 devkitARM is a specific toolchain of devkitPro.
 It allows the compiling of ARM binaries from most all computers.
-It is based on gcc, the gnu compiler collection. devkitARM includes everything you'll need to create software for the Nintendo DS, GBA, and GP32; all of which are run by the ARM processor.
+It is based on gcc, the GNU Compiler Collection. devkitARM includes everything you'll need to create software for the Nintendo DS, GBA, and GP32; all of which are run by the ARM processor.
 However, we will be using something to make our job much easier in addition to just devkitARM.